Already booked onto the conference?

 Anne-Marie has previously worked at University College Oxford and holds a University of Oxford Teaching Award.
 She studied at the University of York and served a sabbatical term as the president of the students’ union.
 Anne-Marie is a trustee of the Bridge Group, a policy association researching and promoting socio-economic diversity and equality.

 National President, National Union of Students

 NUS is campaigning for an education system that is fully funded, lifelong, and accessible.
-In this keynote speech, Zamzam will reflect on the challenges facing higher education to achieve these goals across the UK and in the context of a new government in Westminster.
+The pandemic has surfaced many inequalities in our education.
+In this keynote speech, Larissa will reflect on the challenges facing higher education and the need for a comprehensive reform of the education system following the disruption of Covid-19.
 She will discuss the specific priorities for students, and how institutions, students’ unions and students can work together in partnership to address these.

 CEO, Student Minds

 A keynote from Rosie Tressler OBE to share what Student Minds has been learning throughout the pandemic, from the development of online support and the Student Space programme to sustaining long term change through the University Mental Health Charter.